 Stalled Growth

 This issue is a little harder to diagnose.
-If you are new to seed starting, and less familiar with the growth habits of seeds, it will be difficult to discern between stalled growth and impatience.
+If you’re new to seed starting, and less familiar with the growth habits of seeds, it’ll be difficult to discern between stalled growth and impatience.
 However, if you follow the rules on your seed packet , a couple weeks have passed and you notice that your seeds haven’t grown any larger, or more than a couple new leaves, then you may be dealing with an issue of stalled growth.

 Stalled growth means that your plant has slowed or completely stopped growing.
 This could be due to underwatering, low light, overcrowding or a lack of nutrients.

-If your plant growth is stunted, it might cause irreversible damage where the plant doesn’t think it should continue growing and will either do nothing, or will attempt to go to seed.
+If your plant growth is stunted, it might cause irreversible damage where the plant doesn’t think it should continue growing and will either do nothing, or will attempt to go to seed (like in the photo above of spinach).
 Additionally, stalled growth moves back timelines, meaning your plants won’t be ready to be planted outdoors by the time last frost arrives.

 If in two weeks you don’t see any new progress (take a photo for reference!), start some new seeds, if time allows.